 If the DEC board of trustees decides to launch an appeal, and broadcasters agree to support the appeal, it puts together a television broadcast and contacts the “rapid response network” – the media and businesses who agree to help.

-Then the charities have a fortnight of “joint action” when they fundraise under the DEC umbrella.
+Each appeal fund is usually promoted by the charities under the DEC umbrella for two weeks and then remains open for six months.
 The DEC generates publicity and income for the appeal and keeps the public informed about what is happening to their donations.

 How much do appeals raise?

 It varies, but the quick answer is a lot. £372 million was raised in the most successful appeal in the DEC’s history following the 2004 Indian Ocean tsunami.
-Other recent appeals have raised £79 million for the east Africa food crisis in 2011, £106 million for the victims of the 2010 Haiti earthquake, and £71 million for those affected by flooding in Pakistan in 2010.
+Other recent appeals have raised £60 million so far for the 2017 East Africa Crisis appeal, £87 million for the 2015 Nepal earthquake, £37 million in response to the Ebola outbreak in 2014 and £97 million for the Philippines after being affected by Typhoon Haiyan in 2013.

 The money raised is split between the member agencies and is used by them to bring aid to the most badly-affected people through their existing network and disaster relief programmes.
 The amount of money received by each charity differs according to the size of the organisation and its capacity on the ground.